Enhancing Routing Security in IoT: Performance Evaluation of RPL Secure Mode under Attacks: Introduction

-Our contributions can be summarized as following: \begin{itemize} \item Through more than a thousand experiments, we provided a performance comparison for RPL between the unsecured mode and the Preinstalled secure mode (PSM); the latter is examined with and without the optional replay protection.
-We demonstrated that running RPL in PSM (without replay protection) does not use more resources than the unsecured mode, even under attack. \item We verified that \gls{rpl} in PSM is able to stop external adversaries from joining the \gls{iot} network for the investigated attacks, except for the Wormhole attack.
-Furthermore, We showed that the optional replay protection also provides an excellent mitigation against the Neighbor attack; however, it needs further optimization to reduce its effect on energy consumption. \item We observed and analyzed the effect of the investigated attacks on the routing topology and proposed two simple techniques that could help reduce the effects of the investigated attacks, without using external security measures such as IDSs or added security mechanisms. \item Another performance comparison of the implementation of the proposed techniques was conducted.
-The results showed improved performance of RPL under the Blackhole and Selective-Forward attacks, in terms of \gls{pdr} and \gls{e2e} latency. \end{itemize}
+Our contributions can be summarized as follows: \begin{itemize} \item Through more than a thousand experiments, we provided a performance comparison for \gls{rpl} between the \gls{umrpl} and \gls{psmrpl}; the latter is examined with and without the optional replay protection.
+We showed that running \gls{rpl} in \gls{psmrpl} (without replay protection) does not use more resources than \gls{umrpl}, even under an attack. \item We verified that \gls{rpl} in \gls{psmrpl} can stop external adversaries from joining the \gls{iot} network for the investigated attacks, except for the Wormhole attack.
+Furthermore, we showed that the optional replay protection also provides excellent mitigation against the Neighbor attack.
+However, it needs further optimization to reduce its effect on energy consumption. \item We observed and analyzed the effect of the investigated attacks on the routing topology and proposed two simple techniques that could help reduce the effects of the investigated attacks, without using external security measures such as IDSs or added security mechanisms. \item Another performance comparison of the implementation of the proposed techniques was conducted.
+The results showed improved performance of \gls{rpl} under the Blackhole and Selective-Forward attacks, in terms of \gls{pdr} and \gls{e2e} latency. \end{itemize}

 The rest of this paper goes as follows: Section \ref{rltdwrk} looks into the related works.
 In section \ref{background} an overview of \gls{rpl} and its security mechanisms is presented.
 Section \ref{RPLEval} discusses our evaluation methodology, setup, assumptions, adversary model, and attack scenarios.
 Evaluation results are analyzed in section \ref{resultsanalysis}.
 Section \ref{discussionSec} discuses our observations from the results and proposes two suggestions to be used when designing \gls{rpl}-based \gls{iot} networks.
 In addition, an implementation of the proposed suggestions is evaluated and the results are discussed.
 Finally, our work is concluded in \ref{Conc}.